Transmission Overheating While Towing

 Adding a bigger transmission cooler without fixing internal inefficiency is like fitting a larger radiator to an engine that’s misfiring — it masks the symptom but doesn’t cure the cause.

 Overheating also tends to appear late in a trip, which further confuses diagnosis.
-As fluid heats up, viscosity drops.
-Consequently, viscosity drops and internal leakage increases.
+As fluid heats up, viscosity drops and internal leakage increases.
 As leakage increases, pressure margins disappear.
 The system becomes progressively less efficient over time.

 If transmission temperatures climb late in a towing trip, the issue is almost always cumulative efficiency loss, not sudden failure.